thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 serial numbers, or other information to peers.
 Protection against passive observers is, however, substantially improved since certificates are encrypted in TLS 1.3 and DTLS 1.3.
 Client certificates are also sent only after the server certificate has been received and validated.
-The authenticated peer still receives the certificate and learns the identifiers it contains.
+The server still receives the certificate and learns the identifiers it contains.

 Manufacturer-assigned device serial numbers and EUI-48 or EUI-64 values can